AttackOnJasper/University-notes/notes/aws/aws.md

 			- assigned when a producer calls `PutRecord` or `PutRecords` operations to add data to a stream
 		1. User records - actual data being sent to Kinesis
 * Shard
-	- a sequence (group) of data-records in a stream, each data record has a unique sequence number
+	- a sequence (group) of data-records in a stream
+	- Can think about a shard as a train
+		- Shard partition key == train id
+		- Each data record == one train car
+		- Data == passengers
+	- Feature
+		1. Collect, store, and aggregate data to send to AWS
+	- Default shards limit: 500
+	- Within a shard
+		- All data records within a shard share a common partition key
+		- each data record
+			- has a unique sequence number (number depends on the order of the data coming in)
+			- payload can be up to 1 MB
-	* Shard limit
+	* Each Shard limit
 		* Read
 			* TPS: 5
 			* Data rate: 2 MB per sec
-		* Write
+		* Write (ingest)
 			* 1000 records per sec
 			* Data rate: 1 MB per sec
-		* Retention period: 24 hours (default) to 7 days
+		* Retention period: 24 hours (default) to 365 days
 			- can change via CLI
 	* Resharding
 		* enables you to increase or decrease the number of shards in a stream in order to adapt to changes in the rate of data flowing through the stream